Meet Our Team

-From 2010 to 2012 Jennifer worked at Arts Umbrella as the Professional and General Dance Program Liaison and full time Ballet teacher in the Professional and General program.
-She was also the Children’s Rehearsal Mistress for the Alberta Ballet’s “The Nutcracker” production in Vancouver at the Queen Elizabeth Theatre for many years.
+From 2010 - 2013 Jennifer worked at Arts Umbrella as the Professional and General Dance Program Liaison and full time Ballet teacher in the Professional and General program.
+She was also the Children’s Rehearsal Mistress for the Alberta Ballet’s “The Nutcracker” production in Vancouver at the Queen Elizabeth Theatre for the 2 years.

 Shilo Brocklebank, AISTD

 Shilo is a Parksville Ballet School Alumni.
-She danced at Parksville until 1999 and went on to take her Associate exams in both ISTD Tap and Modern graduating with an Honours standing.
-Shilo taught for 8 years at a highly regarded studio in Victoria where she successfully entered students in both tap and modern exams.
+She danced at Parksville until 1999 and went on to take her Associate exams in both Tap and Modern graduating with an Honours standing.
+Shilo taught the last 8 years at a highly regarded studio in Victoria where she has successfully entered students in both tap and modern exams.
 In addition Shilo has training extensively in Ballet, Jazz, Musical Theatre, National , Lyrical & Ballroom making her a most versatile teacher.